 About 1/8 of an inch

 About 30 species of spider beetles worldwide may be pests of food products.
 Only a few of these are found in the United States and Canada and the shiny spider beetle is one of those most commonly encountered.
-The female shiny spider beetle lays fewer eggs than other spider beetle species, with the life cycle taking about 10 months to complete.
-Pupation takes place inside the infested food product and the cocoons are spherical in shape.
-The adults generally live several months but have been reported to survive longer than one year.
 Spider beetles are mainly scavengers on plant and animal substances and are usually seen in grains infested by some other stored product beetle.
 They often feed on parts of dead insects within the food product.
 Spider beetles contaminate food products with body parts, feces and pupal cases.
 These beetles prefer the dark and are most active at night or continually in darkened areas.
 Spider beetles harbor during daylight hours inside crevices, between food packaging and other darkened areas.
 Activity is greatest where cooler temperatures are found.
-For example, activity is seen more toward the outside of an infested stack of food products rather than the interior.
+For example, activity is seen more toward the outside of an infested stack of food products rather than the inside.
 Spider beetle larvae will attack almost any dry food and will gnaw small holes in food packaging.
 Heavily infested bags of food items may be riddled with such exit holes and also become covered by the silken pupal cocoons spun by the larvae.
-Only a few species of spider beetles can fly and the shiny spider is not one of these.
+Only a few species of spider beetles can fly and the American spider is not one of these.
 Spider beetles often feign death when disturbed by drawing their legs up to their bodies.